PHY2020 : Principles of Quantum Mechanics

 Teaching Rationale And Relationship

 Lectures are used for the delivery of theory and explanation of methods, illustrated with examples, and for giving general feedback on marked work.
 Problem Classes are used to help develop the students’ abilities at applying the theory to solving problems.
 Drop-ins are used to identify and resolve specific queries raised by students and to allow students to receive individual feedback on marked work.
-Office hours provide an opportunity for more direct contact between individual students and the lecturer.
+Office hours (two per week) provide an opportunity for more direct contact between individual students and the lecturer.
+A typical student might spend a total of one or two hours over the course of the module, either individually or as part of a group.

 The format of resits will be determined by the Board of Examiners